Skip to Content

 It's my collection week, but crews haven't picked up my garbage, recycling and/or Green Cart.
 Now what?

 For updates on garbage cart and recycling collection delays in your area, call our contractor Sierra Waste at 604-530-3939 or visit their blog, which is updated as needed.
-Learn more about municipal cart collection.
+Learn more about winter impacts on curbside collection.

 Do trails, pathways and parking lots receive snow removal?